 Personal Information Protection Policy

-Ultima Medical Service Inc; (UMS) is committed to providing our clients with exceptional service.
+Ultima Medical Service Inc; (UMS) is committed to providing our clients with exceptional service and privacy.
 Ultima Medical Services follows the privacy laws as dictated by the Office of the Information and Privacy Commissioner for B.C.
 As providing medical assessment involves the collection, use and disclosure of some personal information about our clients, protecting their personal information is one of our highest priorities.

 We will inform our clients, of why and how we collect, use and disclose their personal information, obtain their consent where required, and only handle their personal information in a manner that a reasonable person would consider appropriate in the circumstances, unless required by law to do otherwise.